jamshidinia/Secure-password-generator/README.md

 # Secure-password-generator
-Secure Random Password Generator made by Python GUI using Custom tkinter
+Secure Random Password Generator made by Python with a Functioning and Modern GUI